bartekmi/gitlearn/README.md

 # gitlearn
-This repository is created for the exclusive purpose of learning git
+This repository was created for the exclusive purpose of learning git